julie-forman-kay-lab/IDPConformerGenerator/example/cnot7_example/README.rst

 Any other parameters will only impact the disordered regions generated.
 Additional settings include ``-tol`` and ``-kt``, where the former sets a tolerance for clashes between the disordered tail(s) and folded domain while the latter acts as a switch to retain the disordered tail(s) generated in the building process.
-By default, disordered tails are deleted after full length conformers are generated.
+By default, disordered tail only conformers are deleted after full length conformers are generated.

+.. end-description